HendrikRauh/Schule-als-Staat/.github/README.md

 ## Surveys

-We use [Microsoft Forms](https://forms.office.com/) to handle high traffic surveys and data visualisation.
-This tool allows us to create surveys and polls, collect responses in real time, and display automatic charts to visualise the data.
+We use [Microsoft Forms](https://forms.office.com/) to handle high traffic surveys and data visualization.
+This tool allows us to create surveys and polls, collect responses in real time, and display automatic charts to visualize the data.

 ## ID Card Scanning